ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 NameError: name 'datas' is not defined.
 Did you mean: 'data'?
 ```

-I miss this helpful diagnosis each time I work with older versions of Python.
+It may not seem like a major thing - yet I miss this helpful diagnosis each time I work with older versions of Python.

 ## Versions & Virtual Environments with pyenv & pyenv-virtualenv

-Installing & managing Python is the hardest thing about learning it.
-Even senior developers can struggle with it, especially if Python is not their main language.
+The hardest thing about learning Python is learning to install & manage Python.
+Even senior developers can struggle with this, especially if Python is not their main language.

 <center>
   <img src="/hypermodern-python/python_environment_xkcd.png" width="60%" align="center">